AylinAkkus/aylinakkus.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'Future Blog Post'
+title: 'How confident are you, ChatGPT?'
 date: 2199-01-01
-permalink: /posts/2012/08/blog-post-4/
+permalink: /posts/2025/08/blog-post-1/
 tags:
   - RL
+  - Reasoning Models
-  - Thoughts
+  - OpenAI
 ---

 # How confident are you, ChatGPT?

 **TL;DR:** I present reason to doubt that the key to OpenAI’s IMO Gold was a universal verifier.
 Instead, I argue that uncertainty estimation and calibration are central to this research direction and likely to shape future OpenAI products.

 Recently, both OpenAI and DeepMind entered their models in the IMO 2025 and achieved gold medals by correctly solving problems 1 through 5.
 Problem 6 remained unsolved by both models.
 Interestingly, the solutions were written in informal natural language, not in formal systems like Lean.
-The latter approach was adopted by Harmonic [Gold](https://harmonic.fun/news) and Bytedance [Silver](https://seed.bytedance.com/en/blog/bytedance-seed-prover-achieves-silver-medal-score-in-imo-2025) and has an important advantage: while formal languages offer verifiability via compilers, informal reasoning risks hallucination.
+The latter approach was adopted by Harmonic's Aristotle [Gold](https://harmonic.fun/news) and Bytedance's Seed Prover [Silver](https://seed.bytedance.com/en/blog/bytedance-seed-prover-achieves-silver-medal-score-in-imo-2025) and has an important advantage: while formal languages offer verifiability via compilers, informal reasoning risks hallucination.
 Yet, the fact that OpenAI and DeepMind produced correct solutions— later verified by human experts—highlights something very important: progress in supervising tasks that are hard to verify.

 Noam Brown (one of the three OpenAI employees who worked on the IMO project) said in an [interview with Sequoia’s Sonya Huang](https://www.youtube.com/watch?v=EEIPtofVe2Q&list=PLOhHNjZItNnMm5tdW61JpnyxeYH5NDDx8):